When Does Multi-Agent Collaboration Help? An Entropy Perspective

-Despite the expanded feature space with \(R=5\), early-round uncertainty remains the dominant failure mode, as shown in Figure~\ref{fig:round-analysis}(c).
-Round-1 features dominate the top predictors: peak cumulative agent entropy in round 1 ranks second ($\bar{I} \approx 0.60$, $\rho \approx -0.91$), and upper-quartile inter-agent entropy dispersion also appears in the top five ($\bar{I} \approx 0.50$), underscoring the critical role of early consensus.
-Even cumulative sample-level entropy is strongly harmful ($\rho \approx -0.73$), reinforcing that uncontrolled uncertainty, not just its timing, is detrimental.
+Despite the expanded feature space with \(R=5\), early-round entropy remains the dominant failure mode, as shown in Figure~\ref{fig:round-analysis}c.
+Round-1 features dominate the top predictors: peak cumulative agent entropy in round 1 ranks second ($\bar{I} \approx 0.60$, $\rho \approx -0.91$), underscoring the critical role of early consensus.
+Even cumulative sample-level entropy is strongly harmful ($\rho \approx -0.73$), reinforcing that uncontrolled entropy, not just its timing, is detrimental.
 These results confirm a central principle: \textbf{MAS effectiveness is largely determined in the first round, and additional deliberation cannot reliably recover from initial misalignment}.
 See Appendix~\ref{app:more_rounds} for details.
 Causal discovery in Section~\ref{sec:causal_analysis} directly supports this: round-1 total entropy is a consensus direct cause of MAS correctness across both PC and FCI algorithms, confirming that first-round entropy has a genuine causal footprint on the outcome rather than being merely predictive.
 In addition, controlled experiments in Appendix~\ref{app:sas-mas-comparison} confirm that inter-agent interaction rarely yields genuine accuracy improvements, further validating that MAS outcomes are predominantly fixed by round-1 dynamics rather than subsequent deliberation.